corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 The biggest hurdle to allowing enum constants to be changed is that there will exist instances of those classes, either serialized in a vault or on nodes with the old, unmodified, version of the class that we must be able to inter-operate with.
-Thus if a received data structure references an enum assigned a constant value that doesn’t exist on the running JVM, a solution is needed.
+Thus, if a received data structure references an enum assigned a constant value that doesn’t exist on the running JVM, a solution is needed.

 For this, we use the annotations to allow developers to express their backward compatible intentions.